zencodism/SipClient/README.md

 SipClient
 =========

-CSIPSimple fork with dependant projects
+CSIPSimple fork with dependant projects.
+Already built debug version with dependencies, you may just use debug apk file.

-To build:
+In case you need to build:

 0. Have Android SDK and NDK downloaded and (SDK) compiled.